• Home

 Las Casas described how the Spaniards "grew more conceited every day", and eventually refused to walk any distance.:

 (The Spaniards) "rode the backs of Indians if they were in a hurry" or forced enslaved natives to carry them on hammocks as though they were running in relays.
-"In this case they also had Indians carry large leaves to shade them from the sun and others to fan them with goose wings ... (the Spaniards) thought nothing of knifing Indians by tens and twenties and of cutting slices off them to test the sharpness of their blades.
+"In this case they also had Indians carry large leaves to shade them from the sun and others to fan them with goose wings ... (the Spaniards) thought nothing of knifing Natives by tens and twenties and of cutting slices off them to test the sharpness of their blades.
 Two of these so-called Christians met two Indian boys one day, each carrying a parrot; they took the parrots and for fun beheaded the boys."

 The enslaved native people were unsuccessful at defending themselves or escaping.
 Those who ran away and tried to hide in the hills were found and killed.
 In order to amass enough gold for melting, men were sent to work miles away mining gold, and were required to work there from six to eight months at a time.
 Up to a third of the men died.
 The women remained working the soil, force to do the back-breaking job of digging and making thousands of hills for cassava plants.: